Influencing your MP on climate change

 While the former is more simple to arrange, the latter can have the advantage of allowing you to set the stage.
 Is there a local project that you would like to show off, a thriving green business, or a school which has installed solar panels?
 An event with a more 'social' feel, such as a tea-party, can give a relaxed feel and help disarm the MP.
 If the MP gets something in return for their time such as a photo appearance in the local paper, that can help build a positive relationship.
 Finding out about their interests may help spark some ideas.

 But because there are so many different areas in which action is needed to achieve what we need to overall, there are choices to be made about what other areas to highlight.
-The particular interests and concerns of those in the group will influence this, but you should also take a step back and think strategically: are there areas of discussion which will make your MP more inclined to listen to you - for example growing the green economy or (especially for Labour MPs) the union-supported campaign for a million climate jobs?
+The particular interests and concerns of those in the group will influence this, but you should also take a step back and think strategically: are there areas of discussion which will make your MP more inclined to listen to you - for example the health impacts of heatwaves, how climate change is increasing flood risk, or the potential for climate jobs in the local area?
 Or areas where they might be able to be influential?

 During the meeting